ARCTraining/swd2_git/_episodes/04-changes.md

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)

-	new file:   mars.txt
+	new file:   project.txt

 ~~~
 {: .output}

-Git now knows that it's supposed to keep track of `mars.txt`,
+Git now knows that it's supposed to keep track of `project.txt`,
 but it hasn't recorded these changes as a commit yet.
 To get it to do that,
 we need to run one more command:

 ~~~
-$ git commit -m "Start notes on Mars as a base"
+$ git commit -m "Start notes on the patient inflammation project"
 ~~~
 {: .bash}

 ~~~
-[master (root-commit) f22b25e] Start notes on Mars as a base 1 file changed, 1 insertion(+) create mode 100644 mars.txt
+[[master (root-commit) 40b8a94] Start notes on the patient inflammation project 1 file changed, 1 insertion(+) create mode 100644 project.txt

 ~~~
 {: .output}